-The Rules B2 All written or oral assurances made by any Member involved in commissioning or conducting projects must be factually correct and honoured by the Member. В3 Members must take reasonable steps to design research to the specification agreed with the Client.
-B4 Members must take reasonable steps to design research which meets the quality standards agreed with the Client.
-B14 Members must take reasonable steps to ensure all of the following: that the data collection process is fit for purpose and Clients have been advised accordingly that the design and content of the data collection process or instrument is appropriate for the audience being researched; that Respondents are able to provide information in a way that reflects the view they want to express, including don't know prefer not to say where appropriate; that Respondents are not led towards a particular point of view; • that responses are capable of being interpreted in an unambiguous way; that personal data collected are relevant and not excessive.
+- 33. Members must take reasonable steps to ensure all of the following: - a. that data collection processes are fit for purpose and clients have been advised accordingly; - that the design and content of data collection processes are appropriate for the audience being researched; - that participants are able to provide information in a way that reflects the view they want to express, including don't know/ prefer not to say where appropriate; - d. that participants are not led towards a particular point of view; - e. that responses are capable of being interpreted in an unambiguous way; and - f. that personal data collected are relevant and not excessive.